rob-earwaker/riff/riff.Chunk.md

 ## [`<riff.Chunk>.size`](riff.Chunk.md#riffchunksize)

-The `size` property of a [`riff.Chunk`](riff.Chunk.md#riffchunk) instance gives the number of bytes of data the chunk contains.
+The `size` property of a [`riff.Chunk`](riff.Chunk.md#riffchunk) object gives the number of bytes of data the chunk contains.
 This value does not include the 8 byte header, or the pad byte (if applicable).

 ```python
 >>> bytes = b'TEST\x08\x00\x00\x00TestData'#